 Recorded Music revenues decreased by \$120 million, or 13%, to \$800 million for the three months ended December 31, 2006 from \$920 million for the three months ended December 31, 2005.
 Excluding a \$27 million favorable impact of foreign currency exchange rates, revenues decreased by \$147 million, or 16%, primarily due to a \$193 million decrease in physical sales, offset in part by an increase in digital sales of \$29 million and an increase in licensing revenues of \$17 million.
-Physical sales declined as the current quarter reflected fewer major artist releases and weaker international markets, primarily in Europe, offset in part by increases in sales of domestic repertoire in the Asia Pacific region.
-Digital sales were comprised of an increase in U.S. digital sales of \$15 million and an increase in international digital sales of \$14 million, which reflect our efforts to develop new digital products and distribution methods.
+Physical sales declined as the current quarter reflected fewer major artist releases and weaker international markets, primarily in Europe, offset in part by increase in international digital sales of \$15 million and an increase in international digital sales of \$14 million, which reflect our efforts to develop new digital products and distribution methods.
 Digital sales comprised approximately 12% of Recorded Music revenues for the three months ended December 31, 2006, up from 7% of Recorded Music revenues for the three months ended December 31, 2005.
 The increase in licensing revenues reflects the signing of several significant licensing deals in the current quarter.